 Problem 3: Measure Appropriately

-Governance is all about decisions.
-Decisions should be based on timely and appropriate facts, reliably assessed.
-The question of “what facts should I measure to present?” follows from the decision to be taken, which in turn is related to the terms of reference of the body concerned.
-There is a temptation to regurgitate half-chewed data in the manner of a cat presenting on a doorstep.
-Both promote revulsion and a violent reaction.
-ITIL does not help here.
+ITIL does not help.
 For each process, it suggests a list of possible measures to cover every eventuality.
-Whilst all are occasionally useful, particularly for those directly involved in doing the work of delivery, few should regularly be presented.
+Report only that few measures regularly to assure that all is on-track.
 Two to three measures per process per service is a reasonable rule of thumb for inclusion in a contractual SLA.
 If something is working well, 15 pages confirming the fact is overkill.
 If however something is not right, the access to meaningful data to isolate the cause and recommend action for decision is vital.
-This is where ITIL’s list is useful in recommending performance indicators.
+This is where ITIL’s list is useful in drilling down.

 Problem 4: Think Ahead